openintegrationhub/openintegrationhub.github.io/docs/Service Collaboration/serviceEvents.md

 ---
 layout: default
-title: Component Orchestrator
+title: Service Events
 parent: Service Collaboration
 nav_order: 1
 ---

-The OIH microservices mostly communicate asynchronously and via message queues.
+Open Integration Hub services mostly communicate asynchronously and via message queues.
 Most services emitts and consumes several events.

-This document is designed to list all (for now: audit log relevant) events per service.
+This document is designed to list all events per service.

 The currently used Event format provided by the Event Bus library was adopted for overall use.
 The schema is: